CS3300: Object-Oriented

 give students a solid foundation in programming with Java, using the Sun JDK

 (v.1.5) platform.
-The course emphasizes the natural advantages of the object-oriented
+The course emphasizes the natural advantages of the

-Algorithm Design, and a Complete Program Listing.
+Analysis and Algorithm Design, and a Complete Program Listing.
 Specific topic coverage includes: An Overview of Computers and Programming

 Languages; Basic Elements of Java; Introduction to Objects and Input/Output;